software-mansion/react-native-svg/README.md

 ![Mask](https://www.w3.org/TR/SVG11/images/masking/mask01.svg)

+v10 adds experimental support for using masks together with native elements.
+If you had native elements inside any Svg root before (which was unsupported), Then your content might change appearance when upgrading, as e.g. transforms and masks now take effect.

 #### Pattern

 A pattern is used to fill or stroke an object using a pre-defined graphic object which can be replicated ("tiled") at fixed intervals in x and y to cover the areas to be painted.
 Patterns are defined using a ‘pattern’ element and then referenced by properties ‘fill’ and ‘stroke’ on a given graphics element to indicate that the given element shall be filled or stroked with the referenced pattern.